na-na-hi/renget/archive/6wfys.md

 The Choice is Yours - lets you say "fuck off n'wah" to people who ask you stupid fuckin questions like "will you help me save the world" or "pls steal the drugs for me".
 Even Better Quest Objectives - Gives you a bit more of the old 'who what where' than vanilla objective text, lets you go without quest markers most of the time.
 This one is patch-intensive, and mod quests with shitty descriptions will stand out sorely, but I still use it.
 Finding (X) - This little series reworks a few lackluster vanilla quest lines.
 I like them.
+Any of jayserpa's quest reworks: Most of them let you *gasp* Role Play when doing quests.
+Crazy right?

 ##NPC appearance: